ojaskittur/Automated-Short-Answer-Grading/README.md

 ## ✅ Conclusion

 This ASAG system showcases a powerful, multi-faceted approach to short answer grading, blending classical NLP techniques with modern machine learning to approximate human-level evaluation.

-yes readme
-ChatGPT said:

-Great!
-Here's the README.md version, ready to be used in your project repository: